Nagendra1997/libmesibo/tutorial.md

 #include <mesibo.h>
 ```

-As explained in the tutorial, [Anatomy of Mesibo Application](https://mesibo.com).Mesibo invokes various Listeners for various events.
+As explained in the tutorial, [Anatomy of Mesibo Application](https://mesibo.com).
+Mesibo invokes various Listeners for various events.
 For example, when you receive a message, receive an incoming call, etc. CNotify is a class of listeners that can be invoked to get real-time notification of events.
 INotify is the base class definition from which CNotify is derived
 from.
 You can override the notify class behavior as per your requirements.

 ```C++